Hand-drawn illustration of a flame angelfish: a deep orange body crossed by black bars, with blue-tipped fins, on a dark blue specimen plate.

 Is the Flame Angelfish really reef safe?

-It is rated 'With Caution.'
+It is rated 'with caution.'
 While many aquarists have success, there is always a risk that it may nip at LPS corals, zoanthids, and clam mantles.
 Keeping it well-fed with plenty of algae can help minimize this risk.

 Can I keep more than one Flame Angelfish in my tank?